 Indoor footwear - black plimsolls.

 Please note that jeans, tracksuit bottoms or black trousers, baseball boots/‘fashion’ trainers, and brightly coloured socks are not recognised as suitable attire for school.
+The school hooded sweatshirts are for PE use only.

 PE, DANCE AND GAMES